prvnl/simperium-user-manager/README.md

 A live version of the Simperium User Manager is available at: http://prv.nl/tools/usermanager/

+Things still to be done:

+* Update MySQL to functions to MySQLi functions
+* Use parameterized MySQLi query for aditional security

 If you have feedback, feel free to contact me on support@prv.nl or add an issue!